 If you traveled to a high-risk area for the coronavirus before returning to campus, we expect that you are following the New York State Travel guidance as well as UB's Health and Safety guidance on quarantine and testing.

 On January 12, 2021, CDC issued an Order requiring all air passengers arriving to the US from a foreign country to get tested no more than 3 days before their flight departs and to provide proof of the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.
 This Order will go into effect on January 26, 2021.

 For more information please refer to the CDC's website.

 SEVP issued guidance stating "[u]nder current conditions, if an active F student leaves the United States to complete the spring term online, their SEVIS record should remain in Active status and not be terminated.
 While the temporary measures related to COVID-19 are in place, students deemed to be maintaining status if they are making normal progress in their course of study.
 For that reason, the five-month temporary absence provision addressed in 8 C.F.R.
 214.2(f)(4) will not apply for students who remain in Active status..."

 As long as the temporary guidance remains active SEVP will allow F students to temporarily count online classes toward a full course of study, even if they have left the United States and are taking the online classes elsewhere.
 Therefore as long as you are maintaining your status your SEVIS record should remain active and the 5 month rule should not apply.

-If you decide to depart the U.S. following the end of fall semester, please review the following information.
+If you decide to depart the U.S. at the end of the spring or fall semester and not return to your studies the following semester, please review the following information.